amusingimpala75/macpaperd/doc/desktoppicture_db.md

 #### `displays`

-The `displays` table contains a list of the uuids for each display that has had the wallpaper configured for at least one if it's spaces.
-A list of the currently connected displays (including the uuids) can be retrieved using the `yabai` window manager (`yabai -m query --displays`).
+The `displays` table contains a list of the UUIDs for each display that has had the wallpaper configured for at least one if it's spaces.
+A list of the currently connected displays (including the UUIDs) can be retrieved using the `CGGetActiveDisplayList` function found in the `Carbon` headers.

 #### `spaces`

-Like the `displays` table, the `spaces` table contains a list of the uuids of each space, regardless of display, that has had it's wallpaper configured.
-A list of the current spaces (regardless of if it is native fullscreen, and thus no wallpaper, or not) can be retrived using the `yabai` window manager (`yabai -m query --spaces`).
+Like the `displays` table, the `spaces` table contains a list of the UUIDs of each space, regardless of display, that has had it's wallpaper configured.
+Using the internal SkyLight function `SLSCopyManagedDisplaySpaces`, a Display's UUID can be used to find the list of spaces associated with the display, and `SLSSpaceCopyName` can retrieve the space's UUID.

 #### `prefs`